RhisiartGwyn/matlab/README.md

 # matlab
 matlab projects

-Thi repository is just a trashcan to store m file from matlab
+Thi repository is just a trashcan to store m files from matlab